seandstewart/bardly/pending/romances/cymbeline/uncut.md

 You must know,
 Till the injurious Romans did extort
 This tribute from us, we were free:
-Caesar’s ambition,
+Caesar's ambition,
-Which swell’d so much that it did almost stretch
+Which swell'd so much that it did almost stretch
-The sides o’ the world, against all colour here
+The sides o' the world, against all colour here
-Did put the yoke upon ’s; which to shake off
+Did put the yoke upon 's; which to shake off
 Becomes a warlike people, whom we reckon
 Ourselves to be.